deenrookie/chrome-reqres-modder/README.md

 Modifying XMLHttpRequest and fetch code depends on frontend javascript.

-Here is a example to change the response
+Here is an example to change the response body.

 ```javascript